 Microsoft Azure is presently one of the biggest leaders in the cloud computing landscape alongside AWS and Google Cloud Platform.
 Azure is the preferred public cloud by businesses of all sizes.
 The large network of data centers and high security for private connections and storage solutions make Azure the chosen favorite.
 Almost 80% of companies in Fortune 500 depend on Microsoft Azure.
 Therefore, you can understand that the demand for jobs in Azure-specific roles is increasing gradually.

 One of the most popular job roles related to the Microsoft Azure platform is the Azure administrator role.
 Since Azure is continuously expanding its collection of cloud services, companies can move faster in their digital transformation journey.
-Therefore, IT professionals can secure promising advantages for their careers by acquiring Azure skills.
+Therefore, IT professionals can secure promising advantages for their careers by acquiring Azure skills and the relevant Azure Certification.
 The following discussion will take you through essential concerns on how to become Azure Administrator.
 So, let’s get ahead!

 Path to Become an Azure Administrator